Filesystem MCP server

 • move_file: Move or rename files and directories

-• search_files: Recursively search for files/directories
+• search_files: Find files/directories matching patterns

 • get_file_info: Get detailed file/directory metadata

-• list_allowed_directories: List all directories the server can access
+• list_allowed_directories: Show all accessible directories

 How to install this MCP server